Skip to content

 Where can I get a radon test in the Wausau area?

-The regional Radon Information Center serves Marathon County, and Wisconsin has 17 centers statewide with test kits for about $15 including lab analysis.
+The regional Radon Information Center serves Marathon County, and Wisconsin has 17 centers statewide that sell low-cost test kits including lab analysis.
+Kit prices change, so check the Wisconsin DHS radon information centers page for current details.
 You can also reach the state radon line at 1-888-LOW-RADON (1-888-569-7236).
 Winter is the best time to test here, since closed-up homes let radon build.
 A private-well home can arrange a separate water radon test at the same time.

 Does granite bedrock raise radon?